 Christian values vs. college stereotypes

-Most Christian schools have diversified their program offerings to match the interests of rising students, including the fields of applied arts and sciences, mathematics, engineering, and medicine.
+Most Christian colleges have diversified their program offerings to match the interests of rising students, including the fields of applied arts and sciences, mathematics, engineering, and medicine.
 Christian schools also offer diverse opportunities to study abroad.
-In some instances, Christian schools place a larger emphasis on global exposure than their secular counterparts.
+In some instances, they place a larger emphasis on global exposure than their secular counterparts.
 At the end of the day, Christian colleges are a popular choice because they offer the same benefits of their non-Christian counterparts—with environmental characteristics that can’t be rivaled.

 Finding the right college fit for you